arfrancisco/travis-notes/README.md

 travis-notes
 ============

-Notes On building your own Travis-CI server
+Notes On building your own Travis-CI server and Integrating Travis with your workflow